 Esprit de Corps

 At first glance, it seems marching bands should no longer exist.
 With a decrease in civic engagement over the past few decades, a decline in popularity was poised to follow.
 But in America, the band became inextricably linked to football, and it now persists as anachronism.
 Even independent marching groups called drum & bugle corps manage to survive and flourish despite the high cost of membership.

-Photographs inspired by life amongst the oil fields, desert, and canyons of West Texas where I was born.
+Photographs inspired by life amongst the oil fields, desert, and canyons of my birthplace in West Texas.

 My hometown of Orange, Texas rests squarely between the American Deep South and Texas, and as such, feels like a place unable to fully identify with either region.
 I come from a family of Southerners — mostly Mississippians and Alabamians.
 It was my own lack of a distinct regional identity that piqued an interest in visiting the places that might have made me a true Southerner, had I been raised there.
 I spent almost a decade wandering the region in search of an understanding of what I'd missed out on.
 The results were unsurprising and beautiful.